ChilliCream/graphql-platform/website/src/blog/2019-11-25-strawberry-shake_2.md

    We are working on making the _MSBuild_ integration better.
 There are still instances with _VSCode_ where you have to compile twice.
 This is OK for a preview,but we are on it and think that in the next view preview builds we will have this fixed.
 With _Visual Studio for Windows_ you can already enjoy design time code generation.
 This means that when you save a GraphQL file the generator will update the C# files.

 1. Tooling
-   We are heavy at work on _Bananacake Pop_ which is our GraphQL IDE that will help you write and analyze GraphQL queries.
+   We are heavy at work on _Banana Cake Pop_ which is our GraphQL IDE that will help you write and analyze GraphQL queries.
-   We plan to use what we have done for _Bananacake Pop_ to create a nice integration with _VSCode_.
+   We plan to use what we have done for _Banana Cake Pop_ to create a nice integration with _VSCode_.
 We want to have a rich integration with which you can work on huge schemas.

    Beyond _VSCode_ we are looking at writing a nice integration with _Visual Studio for Windows_ and _Visual Studio for macOS_ that will make _Strawberry Shake_ and _GraphQL_ a first-class citizen in Microsoft IDEs.